-UNDERSTAND THE SETTLEMENT PROCEDURE FOR RENTAL DISPUTE IN EMIRATE OF DUBAI.
+UNDERSTANDING TENANCY AND THE SETTLEMENT PROCEDURE FOR RENTAL DISPUTES IN DUBAI

 Tenancy Law or Law No. 33 of 2008 regulates and embodies the legislations concerning the rights, obligations and framework the relationship between Landlords and Tenants in the Emirate of Dubai.
 Whilst, the Rental Disputes Centre (RDC) acts as the main forum and receives dispute application for resolving tenancy disagreements and cases.